-6.3 In the event of a force majeure and/or incomplete, improper or late delivery of our suppliers pursuant to Section 6.2 we are entitled – apart from the rights offset forth in Section 6.2 – to make partial deliveries of the goods, split the available quantity of goods among our customers, including affiliated companies, at our sole discretion (§ 315 German Civil Code (BGB)) or choose to completely postpone delivery.
-We shall notify the Customer in time in writen or text form accordingly.
-We will complete the delayed delivery of goods once the force majeure event and/or incomplete, improper or late delivery of our suppliers pursuant to Section 6.2 has ended.
-The Customer’s rights pursuant to Section 6.2 shall remain unaffected.
+6.3 In the event of a force majeure and/or incomplete, improper or late delivery of our sup-pliers pursuant to Section 6.2 we are entitled – apart from the rights offset forth in Sec-tion 6.2 – to make partial deliveries of the goods, split the available quantity of goods among our Customers, including affiliated companies, at our sole discretion (§ 315 Civil Code (BGB)) or choose to completely postpone delivery.
+We shall notify the Customer in time in writing accordingly.
+We will complete the delayed delivery of goods once the force majeure event and/or incomplete, improper or late delivery of our suppliers pursu-ant to Section 6.2 has ended.
+The Customer’s rights pursuant to Section 6.2 shall re-main unaffected.

 6.7 We shall not be in default delay for as long as the Customer is in default of performance of any obligations it may have towards us, even if resulting from other contracts.

-7.1 Any orders placed with us shall be performed at the agreed prices, and, if no prices have been agreed, at the prices valid on the delivery date, as determined by us.
-These prices are quoted in Euro, except where otherwise specified, and shall be exclusive of the statutory value-added tax.
-The value-added tax shall be charged separately in the invoice at the applicable rate of the pertinent tax regulations.
+7.1 Any orders placed with us shall be performed at the agreed prices, and, if no prices have been agreed, at the list prices valid on the delivery date, as displayed on the e-commerce presence.
+These prices are quoted in Euro, except where otherwise speci-fied, and shall be exclusive of the statutory value-added tax.
+The value-added tax shall be charged separately in the invoice at the applicable rate of the pertinent tax regula-tions.

-7.2 Unless agreed otherwise, the contract prices shall be quoted per kg/net, ex works (EXW) place of production, duty unpaid, for delivery in our standard disposable/non-returnable packaging.
+7.2 Unless agreed otherwise, the contract prices shall be quoted per kg/net, ex works (EXW) place of production, duty unpaid, for delivery in non-returnable packaging (barrels and containers).
 If the Customer demands transport by express or air freight, it will be charged any additional costs.

 8.5 The Customer shall remain entitled to collect any claims which have been assigned to us until such right is duly revoked by us to which revocation we are entitled at any time.
 Upon request, the Customer shall provide us with the information and documentation necessary to collect any assigned claims and, insofar as we do not do so ourselves, the Customer shall inform its customers immediately about the assignment of the claims to us.

-9.1 The Customer shall immediately inspect the goods delivered upon delivery, for any defects regarding their quantity and quality, if necessary and reasonable by a trial process, and shall notify Seller of any defects without delay, but not later than within 14 days of delivery; otherwise, the goods will be deemed to have been approved.
-We shall be notified of any defects not detectable by such an inspection immediately upon their discovery.
-Any complaints shall be filed in writing specifying the order data and the batch, as well as the invoice, delivery note and shipping numbers.
+9.1 The Customer shall immediately inspect the goods delivered upon delivery, for any de-fects regarding their quantity and quality, if necessary and reasonable by a trial process, and shall notify Seller of any defects without delay, but not later than within 14 days of delivery; otherwise, the goods will be deemed to have been approved.
+We shall be noti-fied of any defects not detectable by such an inspection immediately upon their discov-ery.
+Any complaints shall be filed in writing specifying the order data and the batch, in-voice and shipping numbers.
 A complaint not filed in time shall bar the Customer from asserting any claims of noncompliance on grounds of inferior performance.
-Any hidden defects shall be notified by the Customer immediately after they have become detectable, but not later than within the period of limitation indicated in Article 10.6.
-Complaints for defects shall always be accompanied by a reasonably detailed description of the defect.
+Any hidden defects shall be notified by the Customer immediately after they have become detecta-ble, but not later than within the period of limitation indicated in Section 10.6.
+Complaints for defects shall always be accompanied by a reasonably detailed description of the de-fect.

 9.3 Upon the commencement of the processing, connecting or mixing with other goods, the delivered goods shall be deemed to have been duly accepted by the Customer in case of any recognisable defects.
 The same shall apply in case of the goods being further transported on from the original place of destination.